paritytech/txwrapper/README.md

 ℹ Run `git push --follow-tags origin master && npm publish` to publish
 ```

-To publish the new package, just follow the instructions: `git push --follow-tags origin master && npm publish.`
+To publish the new package, run: `git push --follow-tags origin master && npm publish.`
 You must have access to the @substrate organization on npm to publish.

 ### Roadmap